saiteja-madha/gameserver-status/README.md

-# gameserver-status
+## Description
- Discord bot to fetch game server status
+Discord Status Bot that fetches the gameservers status and notifies in discord